elsoul/skeet-app/README.md

-# Skeet Framework
+# Skeet Framework - Backend Boilerplate

-Skeet App Template
+This repo will be generated from _skeet create <project-name>_ .

 ## Usage